plast-lab/doop/README.md

 Doop only supports invocations from its home directory.
 The main options when running Doop are the analysis and the jar(s) options.
 For example, for a context-insensitive analysis on a jar file we issue:

-    $ ./doop --platform java_7 -a context-insensitive -j com.example.some.jar
+    $ ./doop --platform java_7 -a context-insensitive -i com.example.some.jar

 ### Common command line options
 To see the list of available options (and valid argument values in certain cases), issue: